Meet my friend, quarterly planning.

 – Your local park or arboretum

+Success goes to the implementors.
+So I don’t want you to get caught up in the perfect time or place.
+Just block the time and do it!
 Like I said, even though I’ve had my own business for years, this was the first time I ever did an offsite.
-Before that, I always blocked 4 hours on the last Friday of each quarter and did my quarterly planning retreat at home.
+Before that, I always blocked 4 hours on the last Friday of each quarter and did my quarterly planning retreat at home, at a coffee shop, or in my screened-in patio out back.

 Trust me in this: it will be so worth it.